victorhck/Aprende-Vim/cap29_ejemplo_cómo_escribir_un_complemento.md

 return g@
 ```

-So exactly how do these two lines work and why is it returning `g@`?
 Entonces, ¿cómo funcionan exactamente estas dos líneas y por qué devuelven `g@`?

 Vamos a asumir que tienes el siguiente _mapeado_: